 21% (111) of these big dog owners reportedly spent $0 on a dog bed or cot in the recent 12 month period.
 When these owners are excluded, the remaining 79% (429) spent an average of $254 on dog beds and cots in the last year.

 472 big dog owners responded with total combined spend on dog gates and barriers of $50,729.
 The average for this sample group was $107.

 63% (299) of the dog owners in this group reported $0, so when they are excluded, the remaining 37% (173) spent an average of $293 in the last 12 months on dog gates and barriers.

 Annual Cost for Big Dog-Related Home Repairs

-It is for this reason I asked big dog owners to quantify how much they had spent in the last 12 months on home repairs directly attributed to their dog(s).
-For example, replaced carpet due to pet stains, replaced table due to dog chewing it, painting or repairing walls, etc.
+It is, for this reason, I asked big dog owners to quantify how much they had spent in the last 12 months on home repairs directly attributed to their dog(s).
+For example, replacing carpet due to pet stains, replacing a table due to a dog chewing it, painting or repairing walls, etc.